-EasyJet is a low-cost airline well known for its very low fares, as well as its additional fees and charges.
-It flies to destinations in Europe, North Africa, and Western Asia.
+EasyJet is a low-cost airline well known for its very low fares, but just as notorious for its additional fees and charges.
+Fortunately, EasyJet has slightly more lenient fees than Ryanair, it's major competitor flying throughout Europe.

 |Checked Baggage Allowance||4/10|